Inx51/Lab-Dapr.pubsub/README.md

 ## Intro
 This is just a super simple sample of using rabbitmq and .Net 6 with Dapr to handle a simple pubsub.
-Which can be used in distrubuted systems such as in a Microservies Architecture
+Which can be used in distrubuted systems such as in a Microservices Architecture

 ## Requirmenets
 * [Dapr](https://dapr.io/)